The-AnhTa/the-anhta.github.io/_pages/about.md

 Cryptography:
 ------
-I have been working on designing Digital Signatures and Fully Homomorphic Encryption.
+I have been working on designing Digital Signatures and Fully Homomorphic Encryption schemes.

 Publications: